bbenchoff/Babelscope/README.md

 This experiment used a specially instrumented emulator, [sorting_emulator.py](emulators/sorting_emulator.py) which is a CUDA-based CHIP-8 emulator that provides real-time memory monitoring, and program capture with metadata.
 This script is used by a runner file, [sorting_search.py](sorting_search.py), that generates the program batches on the GPU, coordinates the parallel emulation effort, and handles discovery processing and analysis.

 ### How It Works

+The complete documentation for the async sorting generator is available [in this readme](/docu/sorting_doc.md).

 1. **Generate Random ROMs**: Creates completely random CHIP-8 programs (3584 bytes each)
 2. **Setup Test Data**: Places the unsorted array `[8, 3, 6, 1, 7, 2, 5, 4]` in registers V0 to V7.